stibbons1990/hex/docs/blog/posts/2024-12-28-continuous-monitoring-for-tp-link-tapo-devices.md

 For all the smart features in these devices and the companion app, there is no way to have a panoramic view of *aggregated* power consumption broken down by device, or to configure thresholds based on the *aggregated* power consumption from all devices.
-Such panoramic view was not too hard to implement by building on the [Continuous Monitoring](../../conmon.md) solution previously built for monigoring computing resources (already monitoring temperatures and power consumption).
+Such panoramic view was not hard to implement by building on the [Continuous Monitoring](../../conmon.md) solution previously built for monigoring computing resources (already monitoring temperatures and power consumption).